julia-paulventurine/julia-paulventurine.github.io/_pages/research.md

 ### Job Market Paper

 - **Build at your own risk.
-Integrating climate hazards in land use regulations** [New draft coming soon!]
+The Welfare Effects of Climate Adaptation in Housing Markets** [New draft coming soon!]
   [Solo-authored]
   <details markdown="1">
   <summary>Abstract</summary>
-As climate risks intensify, governments increasingly use building mandates to limit future exposure.
-I study France's Risk Prevention Plans, which combine public hazard disclosure and mandated resilience standards in a natural-disaster insurance system where premiums do not vary with exposure.
-I build a near-comprehensive geocoded dataset of plans for mainland France and combine it with property transactions, building permits, and land-use data.
-Plans reduce new development at the extensive margin by around 20%, with limited impacts at the intensive margin.
-Price responses are sharply heterogeneous across hazards.
-Flood risks are barely capitalized, while shrink--swell risks, a pervasive but understudied hazard, generate economically large discounts and stronger evidence of an adaptation premium.
-The results show that regulation curbs new development, but price capitalization is driven less by the supply restriction itself than by how buyers perceive and insure the underlying hazard.
-A within-city spatial-equilibrium framework organizes the mechanisms and provides the basis for counterfactual welfare analysis.
+How do housing markets respond to climate risk regulation?
+I study France’s Risk Prevention Plans, which combine risk disclosure with mandated adaptation.
+I focus on shrink swell risk, a pervasive yet low salience hazard.
+Using geocoded plans linked to property transactions and building permits, I find that they reduce new development and generate contrasting price responses.
+Existing homes experience price discounts, while homes built under the new standards command a premium, consistent with households valuing adaptation.
+These results suggest that regulation operates through two opposing forces: disclosure makes risk more salient, while mandated adaptation reduces households’ exposure to it.
+I quantify these forces using a spatial equilibrium model that separates the two channels.
+With full adaptation of the housing stock, the combined policy has modest effects on household welfare: net gains from mandated adaptation offset losses from disclosure, indicating that the protection benefits of adaptation outweigh its regulatory costs for households.

   ![Risk Prevention Plan in Hérimoncourt](/images/herimoncourt_zoom.png)